Wafaa-Almadhoun/Stepper-motor/README.md

   ,We will cover several topics : 👍

- 1. Unipolar Stepper with ULN2003
+ 1. Unipolar Stepper with ULN2003.
- 2. servo motor Controlled by using Potentiometer simulated with TINKERCAD circuit .
+ 2. Bipolar Stepper with L298N H-Bridge.
  3. servo motor with PCA9685 module rotate from 0 to 90 degrees and to 120 degree .
  4. servo motor with PCA9685 module  Controlled by using Potentiometer.